-If a pupil has a persistent late record, parents or carers will be asked to meet with the Attendance Lead and/or the Head Teacher to resolve the problem.
-However, parents or carers can approach the school for support at any time if they are experiencing problems getting their child to school on time.
+If a pupil has a persistent late record, parents or carers will be asked to meet with the Attendance Lead.
+However, parents or carers can approach the school for support in any areas they may be experiencing problems in getting their child to school on time.